noahehall/theBookOfNoah/0current/security/websecurity.md

   - relying on the default browser upload functionality/client side validation of file contents
     - browsers dont run (if) any checks on the file contents
     - attackers can go around client side validation checks by posting directly to the backend endpoints
-  - webservers that treat uploaded files like large blobs of binary data,
+  - webservers that treat uploaded files like large blobs of binary data
+  - not ensurig file contents meets file type
+    - e.g. letting a user upload image.php as an image, when the file contents is clearly a web shell

 - fallout